SilvortheGrand/sfm-repack-script/readme.md

 ### Batch exporting
 After installing, there should now be a folder called `RepackagedMaps` and inside of that is a file called `.RepackAllMaps.ps1`.
 Copy all the maps you want to repack into this folder.
 You can then right click on the script and select `Run with PowerShell`.

+### Troubleshooting
+Consult the [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=480267373) I used as a basis for this script.
+It contains a section about troubleshooting that you should adhere to.